Devleaps/github-secret-synchronizer/README.md

 ## GitHub

-For github-secrets-synchronizer to work, it needs to be able to write secrets/variables to your GitHub organization.
+For github-secret-synchronizer to work, it needs to be able to write secrets/variables to your GitHub organization.
 This can be done by creating a GitHub App and installing it on your organization.
 GitHub has excellent documentation on how to do this: [Creating a GitHub App](https://docs.github.com/en/apps/creating-github-apps).

 Whilst creating the GitHub App, make sure to give it the following permissions:
 - `org:secrets:write` - if you want to synchronize secrets